 Affiliates get a 45-day cookie.
 One of my biggest complaints with some programs is that their cookie/conversion windows are too short.
 Squarespace’s 45-day referral period surpasses the industry standard of 30 days, but 60 to 90 days would be more advantageous.

-The commission payout threshold is low.
-Impact issues payments when commissions exceed 50 USD or the local equivalent.
-Payouts are sent to the affiliate’s bank account.
+The commission payment threshold is low.
+Impact issues payments when earnings exceed 10 USD or the local equivalent.
+Affiliates receive payments to their bank and PayPal accounts.

-Deep linking is available.
-Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
-For example, instead of using a generic homepage affiliate link, I can link to an article that relates to my post.
-Publishers can create links and direct traffic to pages of their choosing.
+Deep linking is available, and it’s how an affiliate creates a link to a specific page on the merchant’s site.
+Instead of using a standard homepage affiliate link, you can link to a product, page, or article that relates to your content to increase relevance and conversion rates.

 There’s a full-time affiliate marketing team.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 You can contact Squarespace’s affiliate team through Impact.

-Squarespace has a limited product ecosystem.
-It offers hosting, templates, domain names, and so on.
-However, paid subscriptions are the only commissionable items.
+Squarespace has a limited product ecosystem, making subscriptions the only commissionable items.
 By contrast, WordPress.org has many related products and services that are commissionable, including themes, plugins, hosting, and WordPress support.
-For example, I’ve made thousands with Thrive Themes, Elegant Themes, SiteGround, Bluehost, Fiverr (WordPress freelancers), and other WordPress-centric merchants.
+For example, I’ve made thousands with Thrive Themes, SiteGround, Bluehost, Fiverr (WordPress freelancers), and other WordPress merchants.

 Squarespace is a laggard, not a leader.
 Although Squarespace is well-established, it ranks behind WordPress, Weebly, Wix, and GoDaddy in website traffic and popularity (source: Alexa).
 Regarding ecommerce store software, it trails Shopify by a lot.
-It’s usually more straightforward to make money with first and second-ranked companies than with those that are back in the pack, such as Squarespace.
+Unfortunately, it’s easier to make money with first and second-ranked companies than with those that are back in the pack, such as Squarespace.

-Customer reviews are mostly negative.
+Customer reviews are mostly negative, having an adverse effect on conversion rates.
 Squarespace has a “poor” rating on Trustpilot.
 Most poor and bad reviews refer to inadequate customer support and technical glitches.

 Can you make $1,000 a month as a Squarespace affiliate?
 It’s unlikely that you will make that amount or a significant income.
-Squarespace pays high commission rates alongside a satisfactory 45-day referral period.
+Squarespace pays high commission rates alongside a satisfactory 45-day cookie duration.
 Also, Impact is an excellent affiliate network.
 However, the program’s acceptance rate is low, which suggests a disinterest in scaling the program and partnerships.
-Also, Squarespace’s product lineup is small, which limits commission potential.
+Also, Squarespace’s product lineup is small, which limits promotional opportunities and earnings potential.

 Where should Squarespace rank in your marketing activities?
 It shouldn’t be a low priority.
-The website software sector is overcrowded.
-Furthermore, Squarespace is behind more prominent players that offer more and can produce higher conversion rates.
-Therefore, I don’t recommend joining Squarespace’s affiliate program because it has low-earnings potential.
+The website software market is overcrowded.
+Furthermore, Squarespace lags behind more prominent players leading to potentially lower conversions.